Quick Stats

 Health Equity

-- Increasing healthcare access for historically marginalized communities
+- Increasing healthcare access for historically marginalised communities

 - Lasting health outcomes (eyesight restoration, disability supports, eldercare)